mckinsey/vizro/vizro-ai/docs/pages/explanation/safeguard.md

-# Safeguard dynamic code dxecution in Vizro-AI
+# Safeguard dynamic code execution in Vizro-AI

-Vizro-AI uses the `exec()` statement in Python to run generated code from Large Language Models (LLMs) for self-debugging and automatic visual rendering in methods such as `vizro_ai._get_chart_code()` and `vizro_ai.plot()`.
+Vizro-AI uses the `exec()` statement in Python to run generated code from large language models (LLMs) for self-debugging and automatic visual rendering in methods such as `vizro_ai._get_chart_code()` and `vizro_ai.plot()`.
 One of the primary concerns is the potential for malicious code to access or modify critical system resources or data.